marcgauthier/jsonbarn/README.md

 The following properties are either required or are generating action by the database.

 -	property.$id
 	-	Each document in the bucket must have a unique id to be able to save and retrive information.
-You can manualy set the id or let Ecureuil generate the id automatically the later is suggested.
+You can manualy set the id or let JsonBarn generate the id automatically the later is suggested.

 -	property.$starttime
 	-	Each document must have a starttime this is in most case the time that the document was created.
 In some case you want data to be activated by time.
 According to the starttime and endtime properties the status will be changed.